About Food Safe

-Food Safe Limited has been assessed and accredited by the New Zealand Government.
+Food Safe Limited was assessed and accredited by the New Zealand Government.

-This accreditation is in addition to our New Zealand Qualification Authority (NZQA) Private Training Establishment (PTE) Category 1 Accreditation and an added, independent, governmental level quality assurance assessment that bench-marks Food Safe against six relevant regulatory standards that we successfully meet:
+This accreditation was in addition to our New Zealand Qualification Authority (NZQA) Private Training Establishment (PTE) Category 1 Accreditation and an added, independent, governmental level quality assurance assessment for the following:

 - Client-centered services